-- Settlements 1,000 4,999 population. [settlements slightly under threshold may be considered]. - Projects must be within a 1-mile radius of village/settlement centre. - Projects over £30k will be subject to CPD requirements as dictated by the funders. - Projects must be deliverable within the spend deadline. - C. Active Travel and Electric Charging Points criteria to achieve the circa £606k budget spend.
+- Settlements 1,000 4,999 population. [settlements slightly under threshold may be considered]. - Projects must be within a 1-mile radius of village/settlement centre. - Projects over £30k will be subject to CPD requirements as dictated by the funders. - Projects must be deliverable within the spend deadline.

+C. Active Travel and Electric Charging Points

+Officers are conscious that there may be too few projects that comply with the Dfl criteria to achieve the circa £606k budget spend.
 In this event, it is proposed that any remaining budget would be used to create active travel infrastructure and/or electric vehicle charging points in qualifying villages.